Travel by Bus From Singapore to Malacca (Melaka)

 Where to Stay in Malacca

-We Chose to stay at The Baba House
+We chose to stay at The Baba House.

-We unpacked in our basic air-conditioned windowless room and relaxed for a while before heading out.
-Next was to find a beer and explore the surrounding area to find some dinner too.
+Our priority now was to find a beer and explore the surrounding area to find some dinner, too.
 We walked to the main tourist spot about 750 meters from our hotel.

 Architecture of Malacca